Garry Puetz

-Garry Spencer Puetz (born March 14, 1952) is a former American football guard and tackle in the National Football League (NFL) for the New York Jets, Tampa Bay Buccaneers, Philadelphia Eagles, New England Patriots, and the Washington Redskins.
-He played college football at Valparaiso University and was drafted in the twelfth round of the 1973 NFL Draft.
+Garry Spencer Puetz (born March 14, 1952) is an American former professional football guard and tackle in the National Football League (NFL) for the New York Jets, Tampa Bay Buccaneers, Philadelphia Eagles, New England Patriots, and Washington Redskins.
+He played college football at Valparaiso University and was selected in the twelfth round of the 1973 NFL draft.

 In 1971 and 1972, he was named to the Kodak College Division All-American Team.
 A three-time All-ICC offensive tackle (also kicker in 1972), he owns the distinction of earning a Super Bowl ring in 1982 with the Washington Redskins.